paulaloure/Beer_Reviews_Excercise/README.md

 - 5 for aroma
 - with strength below 4.5
 <br>
-I would choose the beers with higest amount of reviews, as it means the higest number of people agreed on their qualities, making them a safe recommendation.
+I would choose the beers with highest amount of reviews, as it means the highest number of people agreed on their qualities, making them a safe recommendation.
 The recommended beers would be:

 - Guinness Draught
 - Yuengling Traditional Lager